Skip to main content

 1. Once Automate HA is up and running with restored data, We can remove old backed-up directories sudo rm -rf hab-old, freeing up acquired space.

-2. Reset the backup configuration path to Opensearch so that new backups will be stored in Opensearch directory, please click here to know more.
+2. Reset the backup configuration path to OpenSearch so that new backups will be stored in OpenSearch directory.
+For more information, see configuration for automate node from provision host.

 Validate successful migration